roboticsoutreach/smallpeice-docs/docs/resources/index.md

 ## Markers

 Some parts of the arena are labelled with markers.
-These can be downloaded [here](https://drive.google.com/file/d/1NJt-c5RQAgH3VXfXbUPDw1GbqQhPc8Gb/view?usp=sharing).

-Each PDF contains a single marker, which when printed on a single page will be the correct size.
+You can download all the markers for this years game [as a PDF](../../assets/resources/tin-can-rally-markers.pdf).
+The markers are repeated for the second half of the arena.